louisaspicer/CV/README.md

 First Class Honours Degree

 - Dissertation on *Freudian Theory in Disney’s Frozen (2013): Interpreting the Mental Processes of the Human Psyche*
-Exploring how the main characters represent aspects of Freud's theory of the Id, Ego and Superego, as well as the the life and death drives.
 I sought to re-establish Freud’s workings of the psyche through a different context to which he originally applied them.
 Here I merged psychoanalytic film theory with animation theory, a combination that has been widely neglected.

 #### Homewood School Sixth Form Center (2009 - 2011)